 - 10. Recheck that blocks just fit just under the mower and that tension on all four chains is approximately equal.
 Tighten chain attachment bolts securely. - 11.
+Measure height of cut.
+This can be checked with the same procedure as Checking for Bent Blades on page NO TAG. - 12.
 Install anti-scalp rollers for proper height-of-cut and tighten securely.